mschneider/solcpp/README.md

 # solcpp

-A simple collection of examples and dependencies to use Solana from C++.
+A collection of examples and dependencies to use Solana from C++.
 By no means a complete SDK, yet, rather a starting point for the community to form around and take it to the next level.
 If you are experienced in c++ dev and want to work on this full-time, contact @m_schneider on twitter.